lorenwest/node-monitor/README.md

     "monitor-min": "0.5.x"

-Now you'll be able to remotely monitor and control your server.
+Now you'll be able to remotely monitor and control your app server.

 More Information
 ----------------